Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Related Work

-\introparagraph{Factorization} Our efficient encoding of the CQ answers as a (T-)DP instance with intermediate nodes in-between bicliques~\cite{feder91cliques} can be interpreted as factorization~\cite{tziavelis21inequalities}, which has been studied systematically in the context of factorized databases~\cite{bakibayev12fdb, olteanu16record,olteanu12ftrees}.
-The main idea is to represent the query answers compactly while supporting different types of tasks, such as enumeration~\cite{olteanu15dtrees,kara21triangles}, aggregation~\cite{AboKhamis:2019:FAQ:3294052.3319694,abo16faq}, learning models~\cite{schleich16ml}, uniform sampling~\cite{carmeli20random} and directly accessing ranked answers~\cite{carmeli21direct}.
-Related to this line of work are different representation schemes \cite{DBLP:conf/icdt/KaraO18} and the exploration of the continuum between representation size and enumeration delay \cite{deep18compressed}.
+\introparagraph{Factorization} Our efficient encoding of the CQ answers as a (T-)DP instance with intermediate nodes in-between bicliques~\cite{feder91cliques} is a type of factorization, which has been studied systematically in the context of factorized databases~\cite{bakibayev12fdb,DBLP:conf/icdt/KaraO18, olteanu16record,olteanu12ftrees,olteanu15dtrees}.
+The main idea is to represent the query answers compactly while supporting different types of tasks, such as enumeration~\cite{kara21triangles,olteanu15dtrees}, aggregation~\cite{AboKhamis:2019:FAQ:3294052.3319694,abo16faq}, training machine learning models~\cite{khamis17ml,schleich16ml,shaikhha21ml}, uniform sampling~\cite{carmeli20random} and directly accessing ranked answers~\cite{carmeli23direct}.
+We build on that body of work, showing that ranked enumeration can also be performed efficiently for certain ranking functions.
+Through factorization, CQs with ``short'' inequality predicates (i.e., between adjacent relations in the join tree) can be reduced to CQs without inequalities over (poly)logarithmically larger relations~\cite{tziavelis21inequalities}; this extends the cases where our ranked enumeration techniques apply.

+\introparagraph{Unranked enumeration} Significant effort has been made to identify the classes of queries whose answers can be enumerated \emph{in arbitrary sequence} with linear preprocessing and constant delay in data complexity~\cite{amarilli21spanners, bagan07constenum, Berkholz:2017:ACQ:3034786.3034789, carmeli21ucqs, idris20dynamic_theta, DBLP:journals/sigmod/Segoufin15, qichen23change}.
+Much of the focus is on the less-practically-relevant measure of delay (see \Cref{sec:complexity_measures}), sometimes exploring its tradeoff with preprocessing~\cite{deep21projections,deep18compressed} instead of focusing on $\TT(k)$.
+Constant-delay enumeration is possible for cyclic CQs with a higher preprocessing cost by decomposing them into acyclic CQs~\cite{berkholz19submodular,olteanu15dtrees}.
+Our work shows that adding ranking to enumeration of CQ answers (with an \smonotone ranking function) only incurs a logarithmic cost factor in data complexity.
+On the other hand, unranked enumeration has been shown to be tractable for CQs with ``long'' inequality predicates~\cite{qichen22comparisons} (i.e., between non-adjacent relations in the join tree), where it is unclear whether ranked enumeration can be performed efficiently.